 Houndstooth Pet Collar: Your dog is sure to strut the sidewalks in style in this high-fashion houndstooth pet collar.
 Sold in the ASPCA Online Store, this collar comes in various sizes ranging from petite to extra large.

-Atomic Kitties Tee: Designed in honor of Adopt a Shelter Cat Month, this Threadless tee is perfect for any cat lover in your life.
-Plus, it’s on sale now!
+Atomic Kitties Tee: Designed in honor of Adopt a Shelter Cat Month, this Threadless tee is on sale now.

 Winter 2014 seems to be the season that just won’t quit.
 Here in New York City, and in many parts of the country, we’ve become accustomed to heavy snow at least once a week.
 While there doesn’t seem to be an end to this cold weather madness in sight, you can still stock up on winter weather items that benefit animals—we have a feeling you’ll be using them for several weeks to come!